u16052642/thrive_erp_documentation/documentation-16.0/content/applications/hr/payroll.rst

 are found in this list.

 Working times are company-specific.
 Each company must identify each type of working time they use.
-For example, an Odoo database containing multiple companies that use a standard 40-hour work week needs to have a separate working time entry for each company that uses the 40-hour standard work week.
+For example, an Thrive Bureau ERP database containing multiple companies that use a standard 40-hour work week needs to have a separate working time entry for each company that uses the 40-hour standard work week.